 Crests and crowns are everywhere if you look for them.
 I am sure if I lived here I would stop noticing them, but as a tourist it made my heart sing to see such artwork and throwbacks to prominent families.

-Every important junction needs a fountain so the rotary where eight large streets feed into the roundabout was a perfect spot to place a water feature.
-This one is not very ornate, but it does the trick on a hot day to make you feel a little bit cooler.
+Every important junction needs a fountain so the rotary where eight large streets feed into the roundabout is a perfect spot to place a water feature.
+This one is less ornate than most, but it does the trick on a hot day to make you feel a little bit cooler.

 The A la Petite Marquise boulangerie where the pastries in the window were the most vivid colored sweets I have ever seen.
 I can only imagine trying to get a stain from the frosting of these cakes out of a white linen outfit.
 I still think it would be worth it!

 Le Verger on the circle is a handy fruit and veggie stand that I found to be filled with organic options and exotic treats that I could smell before I even spotted the awning.